Scar Reduction in Melbourne, FL

 - Gently massaging scars for 5 minutes each night to reduce firmness and lumpiness is a good idea, but only on a scar older than one month old.

 - To help diminish scars, please ask us for our preferred scar cream or ointment to be used daily after sutures are removed, or used after the skin heals.
 This will help greatly to improve a scar.
-Usually these are used for 12 weeks.
+Usually, these are used for 12 weeks.
 Also during this time, protect the site from sunlight, which can darken scars as well.

 - Please inform us as soon as possible if you have a history of hypertrophic or keloid scarring or if your scar starts to grow or is tender.
-We can prescribe a medication or use medical grade silicone scar sheets or Skin Medica scar gel to try to prevent this.
+We can prescribe medication or use medical grade silicone scar sheets or Skin Medica scar gel to try to prevent this.
 Steroids are sometimes also injected into the scar as soon as possible after this type of scar starts to form.

 - More invasive treatments that also help improve scarring that can be done after surgery are: Pulsed light or Yag laser treatments to remove any tiny blood vessels that may have formed around the site, fractional laser treatments, and a special microneedling procedure.
 Please call the office for evaluation.

-Safe, individualized, and comprehensive skin cancer surgery with cancer cure and cosmetic outcome top of mind is provided at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and neighboring areas in Central Florida.
+Safe, individualized, and comprehensive skin cancer surgery with cancer cure and cosmetic outcome top of mind is provided at Dermatology + Plastic Surgery, led by dermatologist Anita Saluja, MD and double board-certified plastic surgeon Rebecca Novo, MD, and serving residents of Melbourne, Viera, Brevard County, the beaches, and neighboring areas in Central Florida.
 Contact our office today to learn more about skin cancer surgery and treatment options.